ionic-team/stencil-sass/readme.md

 # @stencil/sass

-This package is used to easily precompile Sass files within the Stencil components.
+This package is used to easily precompile Sass files within Stencil components.
+Internally this plugin uses a pure JavaScript implementation of [Sass](https://www.npmjs.com/package/sass).
+Please see the
+[Behavioral Differences from Ruby Sass](https://www.npmjs.com/package/sass#behavioral-differences-from-ruby-sass) doc if issues have surfaced since upgrading from previous versions which used used the `node-sass` implementation.

 First, npm install within the project: